How The Ego Dissolution Trip Taught Me That Ego is not My Enemy.

 Yesterday, I experienced the most profound state of conscience during the most intense and insightful meditation of my life.
 After I got super high (about 11,000 feet), a bit hungry, and a tad cold, I sat on my deck for a few hours and felt the world around me.

 I label my experience as ego-dissolution.
 So, the normal sense of “myself” broke down.
 Instead, I felt a sense of connection with the world.

-I’ve read so much about conscience, ego, unconditional love, different states of mind like timeless, selflessness, and the beat of the world.
+I’ve read so much about conscience, ego, unconditional love, different states of mind like timelessness, selflessness, and the beat of the world.
 In yoga and psychology, I studied concepts about the mind, ego, and conscience.
 I’ve read “The Doors Of Perception” by Aldous Huxley, Friedrich Nietzsche, Carl Jung, Yoga Sutras, Baghdad Gita, the Stealing Fire.
 I’ve been practicing meditation daily for two decades.
 So, I dig it!
 There were glimpses of the experience of oneness and unconditional love.
 But yesterday, I felt it in my gut and my heart.
 I lived it; I cried, I laughed.
 I felt joy and sadness.
 It is challenging even to put it in words.
 Most importantly, I realized what ego is and the concept of unconditional love.

 Ego Is Not My Enemy

 The ego is not the enemy.
 There is no life without ego.
 I need to know the time, space, self, and where “I” end and the world begins.
 The separation is beneficial in day-to-day life.
-I would not be able to function without ego.
+I would not be able to function without my ego.
 However, this separation is a useful illusion.